Indecisive613/May-Fitness-Tournament/README.md

 The May Fitness Tournament was a physical fitness competition for teams of students and teachers at Ottawa Carleton Virtual Secondary School.
 Each of the four weeks in the Tournament had a different theme.
 This website provides a detailed overview of the event, descriptions for each of the weeks and the results of the competition.

 The project is comprised of five main parts:
-1. may_fitness_tournament_home.html - The homepage of the May Fitness Tournament website, and the recommended starting point for users.
+1. index.html - The homepage of the May Fitness Tournament website.
 2. stylesheet.css - The stylesheet that defines the styles for all the html pages.
 3. Visual Aids - The folder containing all the visual aids used on the website.
 This includes pngs, gifs, and the favicon image.
 4. Weekly Descriptions - The folder which holds the html files for the each of the 4 weekly descriptions.